CharlieFRuan/charlie-website/content/authors/admin/_index.md

 My focus is at the intersection of machine learning and systems, with various open-source development experience.
-I am the current lead of [WebLLM](https://github.com/mlc-ai/web-llm), a core contributor to [MLC-LLM](https://github.com/mlc-ai/mlc-llm), and have been contributing to [ApacheTVM](https://github.com/apache/tvm) as well.
+I am the current lead of [WebLLM](https://github.com/mlc-ai/web-llm), a core contributor to [MLC-LLM](https://github.com/mlc-ai/mlc-llm), and have been contributing to [ApacheTVM](https://github.com/apache/tvm).
 I also contributed to [Tensorflow](https://github.com/tensorflow/tensorflow) as part of
 Google's TF Runtime team in Summer 2023.

 Prior to coming to CMU, I obtained my B.S. degree in Computer Science and Operations Research from Cornell University,